 The staff at Joyce Frankland Academy would like to welcome you to our information page for incoming year 7 students.
 Here you will find some useful information that should help you get off to the right start at your new secondary school.

-Our induction day for all incoming students is Monday 9th of July.
-In addition, we would like to invite the parents/carers of our incoming year 7 students to a ‘Welcome Briefing’ in the main hall at 2.30pm on Monday 9th July.
-You will be greeted by Mr. Roberts (Acting Principal) and Ms. Brien (Director of Key Stage 3) to discuss some of the key elements that will help you support your year 6 student as we embark upon a new and exciting change in their education.
+Our induction day for all incoming students is Monday 8th of July 2019.
+In addition, we would like to invite the parents/carers of our incoming year 7 students to a ‘Welcome Briefing’ in the main hall at 2.30pm on Monday 8th July.
+You will be greeted by Mr. Roberts (Principal) and Ms. Brien (Director of Key Stage 3) to discuss some of the key elements that will help you support your year 6 student as we embark upon a new and exciting change in their education.

 Remember, feeling nervous about this transition is completely normal, but this is also an exciting time for year 6 and one that we hope that you will all embrace.